 - We don’t take a punitive approach to treatment.
 We don’t confiscate cell phones or computers.
 We don’t ask clients to clean toilets or scrub floors.
 We believe that addiction is compromising enough without pushing our clients into submission.
 We rebuild the individual’s psychological and mental aspects through an approach built on a practice of therapy, process groups, mindfulness training, and esteem-building.

-- Our treatment centers are strategically located in metropolitan areas.
+- Treatment centers are strategically located in metropolitan areas.
 This allows our clients to take advantage of the wealth of both sober services and community available in a large city.
 It also gives our clients a variety of opportunities to integrate actual real world experiences and daily activities into their treatment.

 - While our service may be clinical, our spaces aren’t.
 Our treatment centers are designed to be comfortable and urban hip, spaces our clients enjoy being in.